cha0s86/fruits/README.md

 # 🍎 Fruits - Agar.io-like Game

 A simple 2D agar.io-like game built with SDL2 where fruits move around, eat smaller fruits to grow, and can shoot projectiles in AI mode.
+Includes a fun betting simulation for entertainment and learning purposes only.

+---

+## ⚖️ Legal Disclaimer

+**This software is for entertainment and educational purposes only.
+It does not promote, facilitate, or enable real gambling or betting with real money.
+All betting features are simulated and no real currency or prizes are involved.**

+You may freely use, modify, and distribute this code.
+If you publish or share it, please retain this disclaimer.

+---

 ## 🎮 Game Modes